Master of Science in Communication at Drexel University

 Learn more about application requirements

-ACCELERATED BS/MS DEGREE IN COMMUNICATION
+ACCELERATED BS/MS Master DEGREE programs IN COMMUNICATION

 Accelerated degree programs at Drexel enable academically qualified students to earn both a bachelor’s and an advanced degree at the same time, allowing them to graduate sooner than they would in traditional programs.
 Students in a number of programs at Drexel can complete their BS or BA degree and MS degree in five years by accelerating the completion of their undergraduate courses and taking graduate courses in their fourth and fifth years.
 Eligible students who want to obtain both degrees can typically save a year of time through an accelerated degree program.